Rapid Recap: Depth chart reveals

 CONTRIBUTORS

-When I asked Klieman if there were any position battles still ongoing, he danced around the question a bit by simply stating that they had more players ready to see the field and contribute this season than in past years.
+When I asked Klieman if there were any position battles still ongoing, he danced around the question some by simply stating that they had more players ready to see the field and contribute this season than in the past.

 That comes as no surprise.